fluxcd/website/content/en/docs/guides/flux-e2e.md

 * **Field** - YAML resources are collections of data fields, which can be nested to create complex structures like with Array and Map.
 * **Event** - A YAML resource emits events while undergoing state transitions, which themselves (`Event`) are also resources.
 * **API** - In Kubernetes, an API consists of (usually) a CRD, a control loop, and optionally one or more admission or mutation hooks.
 Flux's APIs are also known, collectively, as the GitOps Toolkit.
-* **Agent** - A process which runs in the cluster and does some work on behalf of the users.
-Flux's controllers are "software agents."
+* **Agent** - A process which runs in the cluster and does some work on behalf of users.
+Flux's controllers are "software agents" that implement a control loop.
 * **Service** - When Kubernetes `Deployments` spawn workloads, they are placed in ephemeral `Pods` which usually are not directly addressible. `Services` are used to connect these `Endpoints` to a stable address that can usually be discovered through a DNS lookup in the cluster.

 ## Microservice architecture

-Describe the architecture of Flux using terms above
+Flux is composed of four separable core components or controllers: [Source Controller][], [Kustomize Controller][], [Helm Controller][], and [Notification Controller][], with two extra components: [Image Automation Controller][] and [Image Reflector Controller][].
+These controllers or Agents run on the Cluster, and they define APIs which are based on Custom Resources that altogether implement the GitOps Toolkit.

+**Source Controller** is the Agent responsible for pulling Commit data into the Cluster.
+Commits are made available as a read-only Service to Clients, which can connect with the Source Controller and fetch Artifacts, `.tar.gz` files containing Kubernetes Resource manifest data.

+Besides artifact acquisition from external sources, the responsibilities of the Source Controller also include: verification of source authenticity through cryptographic signatures, detection of source changes based on semantic version policies, outbound notification of Cluster subscribers when updates are available, and also reacting to inbound notifications that represent Git push and Helm chart upload events.

+**Kustomize Controller**

+**Helm Controller**

+**Notification Controller**

+**Image Automation Controller**

+**Image Reflector Controller**

 ## Config repo and the Flux CLI